GT-610/Lappland/README.md

 I'm re-writing the whole program, and it might take some time.

-# Project Lappland
+# atLAs
-Project Lappland is a Python script that helps you run and manage GNU/Linux distributions on Termux without root.
+atLAs is a Python script that helps you run and manage GNU/Linux distributions on Termux without root.

 ## Features
 * Run, manage and pack your distributions just like managing containers